mananmadan/College/Sem5/ADC/notes/AM/notes.md

   - if you break it you will get a sum of the carier signal and modulated signal

 ### Disadvantage
-- Bandwith of the amplitude modulated signal = 2 * bandwodth of the message signal
+- Bandwith of the amplitude modulated signal = 2 * bandwidth of the message signal

 ### Single Tone and Multi Tone Modulation
 - Single Tone Modulation